oprogramador/plezuro_js/doc/rst/source/specification/modules/index.rst

 Everywhere is duck typing.
 It means it is possible to call a method with given name from an object if such a method exists in its module (directly or inherited).
-Moreover objects can be passed as zero argument to methods from totally different modules.
+Moreover objects can be passed as the zero argument to methods from totally different modules.